Tech leaders condemn Trump's immigrant ban

 Related: Trump's latest executive order: Banning people from 7 countries and more

 "There are employees at Apple who are directly affected by yesterday's immigration order.
-Our HR, Legal and Security teams are in contact with them, and Apple will do everything we can to support them," Cook's email, which was obtained by CNN, reads.
+Our HR, Legal and Security teams are in contact with them, and Apple will do everything we can to support them," Cook's email reads.
 "Apple is open.
 Open to everyone, no matter where they come from, which language they speak, who they love or how they worship."

 Microsoft (MSFT, Tech30) -- which is run by Satya Nadella, who immigrated to the U.S. from India -- told employees Saturday that the company is committed to providing "legal advice and assistance" to its 76 employees that are citizens of the affected countries.